 People are friendly and honest, genuinely hilarious and harsh all at once, whether it’s telling a friend they look “wrecked” or joking with friends, as they would put it, “pullin’ the piss,” sometimes more affectionately spoken as, “rippin’ the piss,” either one acceptable.

-A visitor’s Ireland would be a very different one than the one the natives live in, as they were all born with an inherent understanding of one another, just as anyone else is at home, just as a Boston native would instinctively use “wicked” for emphasis or avoid all eye contact when riding the city’s underground, or as they’d all know to call it, the T.
+An international student's Ireland would be a very different one than the one the natives live in, as they were all born with an inherent understanding of one another, just as anyone else is at home, just as a Boston native would instinctively use “wicked” for emphasis or avoid all eye contact when riding the city’s underground, or as they’d all know to call it, the T.

 But Ireland, unlike any other place in the world, has the habit of pulling visitors in, making them a home, to assimilate and persuade and include.